 Gaming machine manufacture

 One potentially difficult area of licensing relates to gambling software.45 Those who produce gambling software on equipment based in the UK or who propose to supply such software to operators licensed by the Commission require a licence.46 The definition of gambling software is limited to software for remote gambling, but otherwise the scope of the term is broad.
-There are sometimes difficulties in determining whether a provider of software (particularly one who provides third-party operators with access to equipment on which the software is hosted) has become so involved in the delivery of the overall gambling process that it should be reclassified as a full operators.
+There are sometimes difficulties in determining whether a provider of software (particularly one who provides third-party operators with access to equipment on which the software is hosted) has become so involved in the delivery of the overall gambling process that it should be reclassified as a full operator.
 There are also difficult distinctions as to whether software that is essentially ancillary to the gambling process (e.g., back-office accounting) should require licensing at all.
-Recently, the Commission has created a further sub-category of software licences to cover the situation where the provider is a host of the software when in operation.
+The Commission has created a further subcategory of software licences to cover the situation where the provider is a host of the software when in operation.

 Finally, certain very common forms of gambling do not require premises licences.
 The sale of lottery tickets can take place at normal retail premises or even on the street.
-Pools coupons can be collected and distributed through normal newsagents and, of course, private betting and gaming47 is permitted on domestic premises without a licence of any sort.
+Pools coupons can be collected and distributed through newsagents and, of course, private betting and gaming47 is permitted on domestic premises without a licence of any sort.
 The scope and conditions for this latter exception are complicated and nuanced.